Recompositioning is the term that we use to describe the simultaneous loss of fat and building of muscle or strength.

 Sleep quality and quantity are even more important, as you may expect, because of their importance in the recovery process.
 It may be simpler to think of sleep as ‘picking up the slack’ from reduced dietary resources and increased demand on the body.

 Better sleep – in a cool dark room with very little light or sound – and 8+ hours is the key.
-If you’re interested in learning more about sleep then you can check out how omega 3 influences your sleep.
 These recommendations are important for rebalancing the hormonal environment and ensuring the best stress-response.

 You can use other lifestyle habits, as well as sleep, to improve your recovery.